rickymagal/game-of-life-with-zombies/README.md

 ## How to Use

-To run the program, compile the Haskell code provided (`game_of_life-zombi3es.hs`) using the GHC compiler.
+To run the program, compile the Haskell code provided (`game_of_life-zombies.hs`) using the GHC compiler.
 Then, execute the compiled program to start the simulation of the Game of Life with Zombies

 ## Dependencies